LinkedEarth/LeapFROGS/chapters/module1.md

 So far we have talked about data types, variables and how to store multiple items.
 So let's start using these to take actions.
 The first action that one takes in programming (and in life) is to act conditionally; i.e., if the theater near me doesn't show the movie I like, then go to another theater. *[If statements](https://docs.trinket.io/getting-started-with-python#/conditionals/if-statements)* act similarly in computing.

 An *if statement* starts with two parts, first ascertain if something is True or not, then take an action.
-If you need to take another action if the first assession is not what you want, then you need to provide another action.
+If you need to take another action if the first assertion is not what you want, then you need to provide another action.

 Look at the code below.
 Without running it, what do you think it will return? (look at the hint to see if you get it right.)

 <codeblock id="01_10">
-Remember your logic lesson!
+Remember your logic lessons!
 Here we are trying to ascertain whether the field is Geoscience, which it is.
 Then that first statement is in fact True, and the action underneath was taken.
 </codeblock>

 You can also make multiple assertions using the [elif](https://docs.trinket.io/getting-started-with-python#/conditionals/if-statements#elif) command.